 Best Air Quality Monitor: Budget Pick

-Elgato Eve Room Review: The Elgato Eve Room is less expensive than most on this list, but still provides readings on some of the core essentials for air quality monitoring.
+Eve Room Review: The Eve Room is less expensive than most on this list, but still provides readings on some of the core essentials for air quality monitoring.
 It measures VOC, temperature, and humidity.
-It’s very portable due to the Bluetooth and battery-powered design (3x AAA).
+It’s wire-free and very portable due to the Bluetooth and battery-powered design (3x AAA).

 Best Portable Air Quality Monitor

-Igeress Air Quality Detector Review: We’ve chosen the Igeress as our best portable air quality monitor.
+EG Air Quality Detector Review: We’ve chosen the EG Air as our best portable air quality monitor.
 Readings include total VOC, PM2.5, PM10 (for reference), and formaldehyde.
 Note, there is no CO2 detector in this unit, but it does provide formaldehyde readings if that’s something you’ll require.
 Along with being the best portable air quality monitor, this is the best VOC meter you can get at this price-point.

 Best Radon Detector: Real-time Detection for your Smart Home

-Airthings Wave Review: The Airthings Wave provides real-time, continuous monitoring of radon gas, temperature, and humidty and logs detailed data to their free app or the Airthings Dashboard.
+Airthings Wave Plus Review: The Airthings Wave Plus provides real-time, continuous monitoring of radon gas, temperature, and humidity and logs detailed data to their free app or the Airthings Dashboard.
 It utilizes convenient Bluetooth technology and can integrate with your smart home using IFTTT.

 According to the EPA, radon is the second leading cause to lung cancer behind smoking.
 Radon is an odorless and colorless gas that is not easily detected.
-And, if you need a real-time radon detector, why not get one of the best air quality monitors at the same time.
+This is currently the only air quality monitor that also actively tracks this deadly pollutant in real-time.
 The Airthings Wave is great piece of mind!

 Best Air Quality Monitor Reviews Wrap-up